-Passport promotes collaboration between Providers and integration of both physical and behavioral health services in effort to provide quality care coordination to Members.
-Behavioral Health Providers are expected to provide in-scope, evidence-based mental health, and SUD to Passport Members.
+Molina promotes collaboration with Providers and integration of both physical and behavioral health services in effort to provide quality care coordination to Members.
+Behavioral Health Providers are expected to provide in-scope, evidence-based mental health and substance use disorder services to Molina Members.
 Behavioral Health Providers may only provide physical health care services if they are licensed to do so.

-Providers shall follow quality standards related to access.
-Passport provides oversight of Providers to ensure that Members are able to obtain needed health services within the acceptable appointment timeframes.
-Please refer to the Quality section of this Provider Manual for specific details.
+Providers shall follow Quality standards related to access.
+Molina provides oversight of Providers to ensure Members can obtain needed health services within the acceptable appointment timeframes.
+Please see the Quality section of this Provider Manual for specific access to appointment details.

 All Members receiving inpatient psychiatric services must be scheduled for a psychiatric outpatient appointment prior to discharge.
 The aftercare outpatient appointment must include the specific time, date, location, and name of the Provider.
-This appointment must occur within seven (7) calendar days of the discharge date.
-If a Member misses a behavioral health appointment, the Behavioral Health Provider shall contact the Member within twenty-four (24) hours of a missed appointment to reschedule.
+This appointment must occur within seven (7) days of the discharge date.
+If a Member misses a behavioral health appointment, the

+Behavioral Health Provider shall contact the Member within twenty-four (24) hours of a missed appointment to reschedule.